 Max Ratevosian, B.A.
 Ballet Master, M.A.
 Choreographer

-Over twenty year’s experience with Moscow State Ballet Theatre as Principal Dancer, Teacher and Ballet Master.
+Max Ratevosian has over twenty years of experience with the Moscow State Ballet Theatre as Principal Dancer, Teacher and Ballet Master.
 He taught Stage Movement and Dance for Dramatic Arts at Shepkin University and Methodology for Classical Dance at Lunacharsky University.
-In Canada since 1991, he taught at L’Ecole Superieure de Danse du Quebec, in Montreal, The National Ballet School and The National Ballet of Canada in Toronto, as well as McMaster University in Hamilton.
+In Canada since 1991, he has taught at L’Ecole Superieure de Danse du Quebec in Montreal, The National Ballet School and The National Ballet of Canada in Toronto, and McMaster University in Hamilton.
 He is co-founder of Hamilton City Ballet and the Artistic Director of the annual Nutcracker ballet presented in Hamilton.
-He is the recipient of City of Hamilton Arts Award for Dance.
+He is the recipient of the City of Hamilton Arts Award for Dance.

 For many years Max Ratevosian has been a guest teacher in the U.S.A., England, Germany, and Japan.
 He has served on many juries for Ballet examinations and dance competitions across North America.
 Max is the recipient of the 2015 Dundas Valley Sunrise Rotary Club Paul Harris Fellowships Award for artistic contribution to the community, an honourary member of the Vancliffen Arts Foundation and a member of the International Dance Council CID-UNESCO.

 Principal, Mathematics Teacher

 Anna Shkolnik, B.SC., M.A.(T)

-Anna is a member of the Ontario College of Teachers and holds Math Specialist and Ontario Principal credentials.
-She has taught Mathematics at elementary and secondary levels in Kiev, Ukraine and university stream Math courses in Hamilton, Ontario.
+Anna Shkolnik is a member of the Ontario College of Teachers and holds Math Specialist and Ontario Principal credentials.
+She has taught Mathematics at elementary and secondary levels in Kiev, Ukraine, and university stream Math courses in Hamilton, Ontario.

-Equipped with over 25 year’s Canadian experience as an Educator.
+Anna is equipped with over 25 years of experience as an Educator in Canada.
 She has worked extensively with international students, parents and educational consultants from all over the world, focusing on pre-university studies and university placement.

 Associate Artistic Director, Ballet Teacher, Choreographer

 Melania Pawliw, D.E.C.
 Dance-Ballet

 Melania Pawliw is a graduate of L’Ecole Superieure de Danse du Quebec and received her diploma in Dance Performance and Teaching from C.E.G.E.P. du Vieux-Montreal, in Montreal.